Friends of Asian Languages Fundshow description Add to my gifts

 Friends of Classical Japanese Fundshow description Add to my gifts

-This fund provides support for the Classical Japanese language, literature, and culture program to address the greatest needs as determined by the Chair.
+Washin Kai created this fund to provide support for the Classical Japanese language, literature, and culture program, addressing the greatest needs as determined by the Chair.
 Funds may be used for, but are not limited to, recruiting and retaining outstanding faculty and students; hosting visiting speakers and conferences; providing travel and research funds to students and faculty; holding public events; and offering scholarships and fellowships.

 Chinese Graduate Support Endowmentshow description Add to my gifts